 Toys and forces

-You can work with the children exploring how each of the toys work.
+You can work with the children exploring how each of the toys work in our making toys workshop.
 This will vary on the age of your children but it will probably include push….pull….gravity…., and for the slightly older pupil this could include friction….. and how levers work.

 From Egyptian to modern.
 Each toy has its own history and when you click on each of the images on our examples page you will be taken to a dedicated page for that toy.
 Here you will find some of its history and where it sits on the timeline.

 You and your children may be content with this level of information but it may just be a platform for you to delve deeper and extend the project.

 This can be adjusted to suit your circumstances on a day to day basis.

 All the toys need some smoothing.
 The video that is on the accompanying powerpoint presentation (on the usb which is part of the kit) will show what sand paper (abrasive material) is and how it can change the material they are working on.